Go U: The Improv Academy

 Stand Up 101 & 201: Femme, Them, & Queer Comedy Education Experience

 We’re so excited to be working with guest instructor Hailey Zureich to offer her Stand Up: Femme, Them, & Queer Comedy Classes!
+These classes are currently running, so check back for information on future terms.

 About the Instructor